 Research their business models and see what they’re doing that works — and where there’s room for improvement!
 Analyzing your competitors is the best strategy for discovering ways to outdo them.

 3. Choose Your Server Type

 Assuming you’re reselling server space from a hosting company (as opposed to building your own server in your garage), you still have a few different options to choose from.

 - Dedicated Server — As the name suggests a dedicated server is a server dedicated to a single client.
 While the features are extensive, it’s the most expensive of the types.

 - Cloud — Cloud servers are great because you don’t have to worry about scaling or infrastructure — even with an unexpected spike in traffic, performance remains consistent.
 In terms of pricing, cloud hosting is somewhere in the middle.

 - VPS — A Virtual Private Server is a single server (cloud or otherwise) that is partitioned to suit multiple systems at the same time as smaller dedicated servers.
-While space is limited, it’s easily the cheapest option, and a good place to start for beginners to the hosting business.
+While space is limited, it’s easily the cheapest option and a good place to start for beginners in the hosting business.